laritse/Capstone_Project/README.md

 <img src="https://github.com/laritse/Capstone_Project/blob/main/Bike_Preference.png" width="450" height="300" />

 We can see that when comparing user bike preference, both differ.
 50% of annual members prefer traditional bikes in comparison to electric bikes, which accounts for the remaining 49%.
-In the case of casual riders, 53% prefer Electric bikes.
+In the case of casual riders, 53% prefer Electric bikes whilst the remaining 46% prefer the traditional bikes.

 4. Average Trip Length Per Day of Week/Season